circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Viewing network and storage usage

-For information on viewing your network and stoarage usage, and calculating your monthly network and storage overage costs, see the [Persisting Data]({{site.baseurl}}/persist-data/#managing-network-and-storage-use) page.
+For information on viewing your network and storage usage, and calculating your monthly network and storage overage costs, see the [Persisting Data]({{site.baseurl}}/persist-data/#managing-network-and-storage-use) page.

 ## Using keys and templates
 {: #using-keys-and-templates }